Harsh-Gupta9897/Resume/Profile.md

 During my academic journey, I've completed various specialized courses, including DLCV (Deep Learning for Computer Vision), Probability, Linear Algebra, and optimization, Data Analytics Armed with this knowledge, I've gained hands-on experience with the latest Open Source LLMs and fine-tuned them using the powerful QLoRA .
 While I'm deeply engrossed in my passion for Generative AI, I also possess a strong skill set in backend development, particularly using Django and Rest APIs.
 This combination of Machine Learning expertise and software engineering prowess allows me to tackle complex challenges with a holistic approach.

-If you're seeking a dynamic and motivated individual to join your team for MLE/Applied Scientist roles or if you have exciting Generative AI projects to explore, don't hesitate to reach out to me at [harshguptashnd@gmail.com](mailto:harshguptashnd@gmail.com).
+If you're seeking a dynamic and motivated individual to join your team for MLE/Applied Scientist roles :bulb: or if you have exciting Generative AI projects to explore, don't hesitate to reach out to me at ✉️: [harshguptashnd@gmail.com](mailto:harshguptashnd@gmail.com).
 Let's together create groundbreaking solutions and make a significant impact in the world of Machine Learning! :rocket:

 ## Projects 😏